Sweet Potato Biscuits Recipe

 Sweet Potato Biscuits are a tender, flaky, fluffy, and slightly sweet Southern biscuit.
 This easy recipe makes the best biscuits!

 This sweet potato biscuit recipe is a favorite of my grandmother’s.
-She would let my sister and me help her make them throughout the year, but especially during the fall and winter.
-They are perfect for breakfast and brunch and to serve alongside your turkey and dressing for Thanksgiving!
+She let my sister and I help her make them throughout the year, especially during fall and winter.
+They are perfect for breakfast and brunch and to serve alongside your turkey and cornbread dressing for Thanksgiving!

 Three sweet potato biscuits stacked on a baking sheet lined with parchment paper.